 The Power: It is one of the few greens that provide a complete protein profile and is loaded with Vitamin K.

 Health Win: Amaranth microgreens are excellent for bone health and boosting the immune system.
-They have a mild, earthy taste—similar to spinach but better. - Mustard (Sarson)
+They have a mild, earthy taste—similar to spinach but better. - Mustard (Sarson):

 Mustard microgreens are the definition of “small but mighty.”
 They have a sharp, pungent flavor that mimics wasabi.
-They are rich in antioxidants and glucosinolates, which are known for their cancer-fighting properties. - Green Gram (Moong)
+They are rich in antioxidants and glucosinolates, which are known for their cancer-fighting properties. - Green Gram (Moong):

 Usually sprouted, moong can also be grown into microgreens (with the first leaves showing).
 They are incredibly easy to digest and provide a clean, fresh crunch.
-They are particularly high in Zinc and Potassium. - Spinach (Palak)
+They are particularly high in Zinc and Potassium. - Spinach (Palak):

 While palak is a classic, the microgreen version is much more tender.
 It’s a dense source of Vitamin A, which is crucial for eye health and skin rejuvenation.
-It’s perfect for green smoothies because it blends effortlessly. - Wheatgrass (Gehu)
+It’s perfect for green smoothies because it blends effortlessly. - Wheatgrass (Gehu):

 While technically a grass, wheatgrass is often grown alongside microgreens.
 It is essentially “liquid sunshine”packed with chlorophyll and over 90 minerals.
 Most people juice it for a concentrated morning wellness shot.